17 July 2018

 Maritime Services Industry in Hong Kong

-- Hong Kong is the world’s fourth largest shipping register following Panama, Liberia and Marshall Islands, with vessels registered totalling 171 million DWT or 9.3% of the world’s total as of October 2016.
-Besides, Hong Kong Shipping Register reported registered vessels totaling 109 million GT as of April 2017.
+- In 2017, Hong Kong is the world’s 4th largest shipping register following Panama, Liberia and Marshall Islands.
+Singapore held 5th position and China ranked the 9th.
+Besides, Hong Kong Shipping Register reported registered vessels totaling 114 million GT as of December 2017.

 - The Hong Kong Maritime & Port Board, established in April 2016, is responsible for formulating strategies and policies to drive the growth of high value-added and professional maritime services in Hong Kong, foster talent development, and promote Hong Kong as an international maritime hub.